Hongwu Emperor: Conquest of Han (1360–1365)

-The war between Zhu's Jiangnan and Chen Youliang's Han state from 1360 to 1363 had a devastating impact on the balance of power in the Yangtze River Basin.
-This conflict not only gave Zhu a significant advantage over other rivals, but also increased his prestige among his own people.
-The fighting began when the Han army attacked Nanjing in 1360, but they were quickly defeated by Zhu.
-In 1361, the war spread to the Han province of Jiangxi, which changed hands multiple times.
-By the following year, Zhu had gained control of the province.
+The war between Zhu and Chen from 1360 to 1363 had a devastating impact on the balance of power in the Yangtze River Basin.
+This conflict increased Zhu's prestige and gave him a significant advantage over his rivals.
+The fighting began when Chen's army attacked Nanjing in 1360, but Zhu quickly defeated them.
+In 1361, the war spread to Chen's province of Jiangxi, which changed hands multiple times.
+By 1362, Zhu had gained control of Jiangxi.

-In January 1363, Zhang Shicheng's army launched a surprise attack on Anfeng, the residence of Song emperor Han Lin'er, resulting in the death of Liu Futong, the de facto leader of the regime.
-Despite being formally under the control of the Song government, Zhu offered his army to assist Han Lin'er, who was still highly respected among the troops.
-As a result, the powerless Han was relocated to Chuzhou, located west of Nanjing on the opposite side of the Yangtze River.
-However, the army remained stationed in the north until August 1363.
+In January 1363, Zhang Shicheng's army launched a surprise attack on Anfeng, the residence of Han Lin'er and his court.
+Zhu offered military support to Han Lin'er, who was still highly respected among the troops.
+The powerless Han was relocated to Chuzhou, west of Nanjing on the opposite side of the Yangtze River.
+Zhu's army remained stationed in the north until August 1363.

 The departure of Zhu's main forces to the north presented Chen Youliang with an opportunity to turn the tide of the war.
 He quickly raised an army of 300,000, outnumbering Zhu's remaining forces.
-Chen's plan was to capture Nanchang and then rally the local leaders in Jiangxi to join his cause and attack Nanjing, but the Nanchang garrison, led by Deng Yu, held out until early June 1363.
+Chen planned to capture Nanchang and rally the local leaders in Jiangxi to join his cause and attack Nanjing, but the Nanchang garrison, led by Deng Yu, held out until early June 1363.
 In mid-August, Zhu's army and fleet finally set out from Nanjing with approximately 100,000 soldiers.
-The two fleets clashed on Lake Poyang on 29 August 1363, engaging in a four-day battle that resulted in the defeat of the Han fleet and the death of Chen.
+Zhu's fleet defeated Chen's fleet in the Battle of Lake Poyang in September 1363, and Chen was killed during the fighting.
+Chen's general Zhang Dingbian fled to Wuchang, the Han capital, with Chen's young son Chen Li, and continued the war in his name.
+Although Zhang withstood a two-month siege of Wuchang in late 1363, he was unable to effectively resist Zhu's advancing forces.
+When Zhu's army again approached Wuchang in March 1364, he surrendered.